 The city of Tuscaloosa is home to several historic churches.
 These church buildings vary in size and style, but all have played important roles in the history of Tuscaloosa.

-From the charter ceremonies for the University of Alabama to the organization of events related to the Civil Rights movement, these churches have played an integral part in the formation of our city.
+From the charter ceremonies for the University of Alabama to the organization of events related to the Civil Rights movement, these churches played an integral part in the formation of our city.
 Check out the five historic churches mentioned below.

 Christ Episcopal Church